-Alina Haliliuc earned her Ph.D. in Rhetoric and Public Address from the University of Iowa.
-Her research and teaching interests are in the areas of public persuasion,
+Alina Haliliuc earned her Ph.D. in Rhetoric and Public Advocacy from the University of Iowa.

 Her scholarship examines how public language is implicated in subject-formation under conditions of socio-political change, such as post-communist Romania.
 She reads a variety of cultural forms – from public debates and museums to live performances and film – with a curiosity for how the affective, ethical, and political imagination of people living in post-communism is discursively shaped.

 In earlier work, Dr. Haliliuc has examined how an inclusive political imagination is enabled or limited by public texts.
 More recently, she has turned to ethics and affect as keys to discerning more enduring political imaginaries.
 In analyses of Romanian New Wave films “The Death of Mr. Lăzărescu” and “4 Months, 3 Weeks, and 2 Days,” (in The Journal of Popular Culture and Text and Performance Quarterly) as well as in her field-based rhetorical criticism of nationalist performer Dan Puric (in Text + Field: Innovations in Rhetorical Method), Dr. Haliliuc examines how emotional and linguistic habits from the communist past are squared with ethical commitments in the present, with political consequences more difficult to map.
 She is currently at work in developing a theory of ethical-affective performativity that opens subaltern subjects to a more capacious (inter)personal and political imagination in neoliberal times.